MikeMan161/budget-tracker/README.md

 ---

-## What's New in Version 2
+## What's New in Version 3

-- **Income/Expense Type Tracking** — each transaction is now labeled as either Income or Expense
-- **Balance Summary Bar** — live display of total Income, total Expenses, and current Balance at the bottom of the window
-- **Filter Transactions** — filter the table by category, type, or both simultaneously
-- **Input Validation** — invalid amounts (non-numeric, negative, empty) and missing descriptions are caught with error dialogs
-- **Refactored Architecture** — logic is now split across dedicated classes (`Transaction`, `BudgetManager`, `FileManager`, `InputValidation`) instead of one monolithic file
+- **Statistics Dashboard** — `StatsPanel.java` component that provides summarized financial insights with visuals
+- **Edit Existing Transactions** — Users can select an existing transaction entry and modify its values
+- **Improved Interface Flow** — General usability improvements were made to layout organization
+- **Code Cleanup** — Classes further refined for readability and maintainability

 ---

-## Features (Version 2)
+## Features (Version 3)

 - Add transactions with amount, category (Food/Rent/Entertainment/Utilities/Other), type (Income/Expense), and description
+- Edit the values of existing transactions and save updates
 - Delete selected transactions from the table
-- Filter transactions by category and/or type; clear filter to restore full view
+- Filter transactions by category and/or type; clear filters to restore full view
 - Live balance summary showing total income, total expenses, and net balance
-- Data automatically saved to `finance_data.csv` on exit and loaded on startup
+- Data automatically saved to finance_data.csv on exit and loaded on startup
 - Input validation with user-friendly error messages
+- Statistics tab with visual financial summaries and a quick overview of account health

 ---